Salvelox Heals Rapid Dressings 12 uts

 Description

-Who doesn't have dressings at home? we can have a small wound at any time, so it is essential to keep an assortment of dressings of different sizes in our first aid kit to deal with any emergency.
+Who doesn't have dressings at home?
+We can get a small wound at any moment, which is why it's essential to keep a variety of dressings of different sizes in our first aid kit to handle any emergency.

-Salvelox Cura Rapid is an elastic dressing capable of adapting to flat areas of the skin as well as to areas of our body subject to flexion, such as the elbows or knees.
-These dressings have a high capacity for absorption and perspiration, thus promoting rapid wound healing.
+Salvelox Cura Rapid is an elastic dressing that can adapt to both flat areas of the skin and areas of our body that are subject to flexion, such as elbows or knees.
+These dressings have a high absorption and breathability capacity, promoting the quick healing of wounds.

 Unit price